Bimeshadhikari/Bimesh.Portfolio/README.md

 **[Project 2: Adventure Work:Project Overview](https://github.com/Bimeshadhikari/AdventureWorks).**

-1)In this projetcs, there is a bundle of csv files from Adventure work cycle which contains information regarding the transcations, returns, products, customers and territories.
+1)In this projects, there is a bundle of csv files from Adventure work cycle which contains information regarding the transcations, returns, products, customers and territories.

-2)My task, is to design and execite end to end business solution.
+2)My task, is to design and execute end to end business solution.

-3)Steps or process i have done to accompoilish this task are mention below:-
+3)Steps or process i have done to complete this task are mention below:-

  -Connecting and Shaping Data